 The Only Baked Potato Recipe You’ll Ever Need

 “I just ate a darn good baked potato.
 Followed your directions exactly (the small hint of garlic was perfect).
-The potato was light and fluffy, but the skin… yum yum”
+The potato was light and fluffy, but the skin… yum yum.”

 Robin

-For the best baked potato experience, grab yourself some Russet potatoes (often referred to as Idaho potatoes).
+For the best baked potato experience, grab yourself some russet potatoes (often referred to as Idaho potatoes).
 This potato variety is your best friend when baking potatoes.

-The flesh is white, and very dry and starchy.
-This texture makes them fluffy and absorbent once baked – the perfect canvas for soaking up butter and sour cream!
+The russet potato has a reddish-brown skin that’s thicker than other potatoes.
+This is key in getting that extra-toothsome, crispy baked skin.
+The flesh is white, very dry, and starchy.
+This texture makes them fluffy and absorbent once baked, the perfect canvas for soaking up butter and sour cream!

 How to Bake a Potato in the Oven

-This is one of the easiest recipes ever.
+Arguably, the most traditional way to bake a potato.
+This is one of the easiest methods ever.
 With just a few simple ingredients, Baked Potato Heaven is at every potato lover’s fingertips!
+Here’s how to bake potatoes in the oven:

-- Bake for about 55 minutes at 425° Fahrenheit.
+- Bake!
+Bake the potatoes at 425ºF for about 55 minutes.

 Should I Wrap Potatoes in Foil Before Baking?

 I grew up with baked potatoes wrapped in foil.
 While I will certainly still eat a potato made this way – because, hey, I just love baked potatoes – I’d much prefer the method I’m sharing in this post, without foil.
 Hands down, this is my favorite baked potato recipe.
+So what’s the difference?

-Wrapping potatoes in foil gives you potatoes with a softer, steamed skin.
+- Wrapping potatoes in foil gives you potatoes with a softer, steamed skin.
 And foil does keep them hot for longer once they come out of the oven, which can be a convenience in certain situations.

-Baking potatoes without foil gives you potatoes with delightfully crispy skin, a much more fork-and-knife experience.
+- Baking potatoes without foil gives you potatoes with delightfully crispy skin, a much more fork-and-knife experience.
 I adore the contrast from crispy, textured outsides to tender, fluffy insides.
 You can bet that I leave no crispy potato skin behind!

 How to Bake a Potato in the Microwave

-But please know that while the insides will be fluffy and tender, the skin does not cook the same as when using the oven.
+For a super quick baked potato fix, you can absolutely use the microwave!
+However, I feel that this method needs a disclaimer: While the insides will be fluffy and tender, the skin does not cook the same as it does in the oven.
 If you want that crispier skin texture, definitely use the oven method.

-How to microwave a potato: Prepare the potato just like you would for the oven method.
-Place the potato on a microwave-safe plate and cook on high for half the time listed below, per potato weight.
-Turn potato over and cook for remaining time.
+- Microwave.
+Place the potato on a microwave-safe plate.
+Cook on high for half the time listed below, per potato weight.

 Always test for doneness and adjust cooking time as needed.
 And take care when removing the plate from the microwave – it might be hot to the touch; use oven mitts!